Michael L. Taylor

 Awards, Honors, Recognitions

 In 2000, for his successful representation of plaintiffs, Mike was certified as a member of The Million Dollar Advocates Forum.
 Membership is limited to attorneys who have demonstrated excellence in advocacy, and who have won million and multi-million dollar verdicts, awards, and settlements.
 Since 2007, Mike has been selected for the “Super Lawyer” in Missouri and Kansas publication.
 In 2011, Mike was named to the “National Trial Lawyers” Top 100 Trial Lawyers.
 Mike has been designated a life member of the national registry of Who’s Who and is a member of the St. Joseph, Mo., and American Bar Associations.
-In 2013, Mike was certified as a member of the Multi-Million Dollar Advocates Forum.
+In 2013, Mike was certified as a member of the Multi-Million Dollar Advocates Forum for verdicts and settlements of Two Million Dollars or more.
+In 2017, Mike selected for inclusion in Best Lawyers of America.
 Mike is also a “Preeminent AV” rated attorney indicating the highest level of skill and integrity.

-Conferred the Lon O. Hocker Memorial Trial Lawyer Award presented annually to select attorneys by the Missouri Bar Foundation to young lawyers who have demonstrated unusual proficiency in the art of trial advocacy.
+Conferred the Lon O. Hocker Memorial Trial Lawyer Award presented annually to three select attorneys by the Missouri Bar Foundation to lawyers who have demonstrated unusual proficiency in the art of trial advocacy.

 - Fellow – American Academy of Matrimonial Lawyers (Since 1994)